-All non-EU/EFTA nationals will need a UK student visa to study a course that lasts for longer than 6 months.
-Nationals from countries that are able to enter the UK for a 6 month period without a UK visa are able to study a short course lasting less than 6 months without needing a visa.
+All non-EU/EFTA nationals will need a UK student visa to study a course that lasts for longer than six months.
+Nationals from countries that are able to enter the UK for a six-month period without a UK visa are able to study a short course lasting less than six months without needing a visa.
 You can check your UK student visa requirements here.
 See our guide to UK visas and residence permits for more information on who needs a visa to enter the UK.

-You will also need to apply for a Biometric residence permit if you are staying in the UK for longer than 6 months.
+You will also need to apply for a Biometric residence permit if you are staying in the UK for longer than six months.

-If you move to the UK on a UK family visa to join relatives, you are entitled to study.
+If you move to the UK on a family visa to join relatives, you can study.

-The following types of UK student visa are available:
+The following types of UK student visas are available:

 Tier 4 (General) student visa

-This is the standard student visa that is required for courses lasting for longer than 6 months.
-You can apply for the visa from inside or outside the UK provided you have been offered a place on a course, can understand English to a level appropriate for the course and are able to support yourself financially for the duration of the course.
+This is the standard student visa that is necessary for courses lasting for longer than six months.
+You can apply for the visa from inside or outside the UK provided you have been offered a place on a course, can understand English to a level appropriate for the course, and are able to support yourself financially for the duration of the course.

 Tier 4 (Child) student visa

-The visa is valid for the length of the course, up to a maximum of 6 years, and can be extended.
+The visa is valid for the length of the course, up to a maximum of six years, and can be extended.

 Short-term study visa

-A list of UK education institutions that are licensed can be found here.
+A list of UK education institutions is available here.

 The UK student visa application process differs slightly depending on the type of UK student visa you are applying for.
-Full information on the UK student visa application processes can be found on the UK Visas and Immigration website here.
+Full information on the UK student visa application processes is available on the UK Visas and Immigration website here.

 The first step is finding an appropriate course to study at a licensed UK university or higher education institution.
-See our guide to choosing a university in the UK for information on undergraduate and postgraduate study, and our guide to where to study English in the UK for information on English language courses.
+See our guide to choosing a university in the UK for information on undergraduate and postgraduate study, and our guidee on where to study English in the UK for information on English language courses.

-If you are applying for a Tier 4 (General) student visa to do either an undergraduate or postgraduate course, you can apply for courses through the UCAS website.
+If you are applying for a Tier 4 (General) student visa to do either an undergraduate or postgraduate course, you can apply for courses through the UCAS.
 You will need to provide your passport number and prove your English language skills.
-Once you have received an unconditional offer onto a course, you can make your visa application.
+Once you have received an unconditional offer for a course, you can make your visa application.

-You can apply for a UK student visa at the UK visa application centre in your home country.
-You can find a list of UK visa application centres worldwide here.
+You can apply for a UK student visa at the UK visa application center in your home country.
+A list of UK visa application centers worldwide is available here.
 You can also apply for a UK student visa online through the UK Home Office Visas and Immigration Service website.